-** WAIVED for students from affiliated institutions.
-Contact your Admissions Counselor for the waiver code.
+Apply online.
+(Note: the application fee is waived for students from affiliated institutions.
+Contact your the Admissions team for the code!)

 Submit two writing samples (500-750 words each)

-- Two-part essay (500-750 words): Why have you chosen to apply to SEA Semester and what do you expect to gain from your experience?
+Two-part essay (500-750 words): Why have you chosen to apply to SEA Semester and what do you expect to gain from your experience?
 How will the SEA Semester program to which you're applying (The Global Ocean, Oceans & Climate, etc.) complement your education?
 Be sure to address both questions.

-- Academic writing sample of your own choosing (2-4 page excerpt if longer than 4 pages).
+Academic writing sample of your own choosing (2-4 page excerpt if longer than 4 pages).
 This should be a reflection of your best written work from a recent course, and on a topic applicable to your SEA Semester program of interest (science, history, environmental studies, literature, etc.).
 Please include your name and the context of the sample (course title and brief description of the assignment).
 Poetry or college entrance essays may be submitted only as a secondary sample.

 Request and submit transcripts

 Official college transcripts are required for all applicants.
 E-transcripts must be emailed to email@example.com.
 Hard copies must remain sealed and be sent directly from your institution to: